marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 as hypervisor.
 The Gentoo live image I have used is the weekly build [install-x86-minimal-20130820](#sha512).

-Working "remotely" through ssh is much more convenient.
-You need to generate ssh keys, set a root password and start sshd daemon.
+Working "remotely" through ssh is much more convenient. ssh keys must be generated, a root password set and sshd daemon started.
 The commands below generate a new set of RSA/DSA keys.

 {% highlight console linenos %}